cgbarlow/synth-soc/README.md

 This may be used for R&D and application testing purposes where such a dataset would be useful and where using real people's personal information may be problematic.

 The intent is to use the dataset to experiment with machine learning applications using techniques such as deep learning, generative adverserial networks and diffusion.
-The hope is to create a generalised data model which can be tailored and scaled to suit various applications.
+The hope is to create a generalised data model which can be tailored and scaled to support various applications.

 ### Applications
 #### Case Management Assistant